Frequently Asked Questions

 If a video conference is to be cancelled, cancel the ticket you opened using the Technology Service Desk.

 The video conference meeting entry in the electronic calendar will be marked as cancelled or deleted from the calendar by the video conference coordinator.

-Likewise, if a video conference needs to be altered/modified in some way, there is an option in the Helpline Problem Type field to "MODIFY" a video conference request.
+Likewise, if a video conference needs to be altered/modified in some way, update your Technology Service Desk request.

 - How do I book video conferences with outside/external groups?